wtfcarlos/doncamatic/README.md

 * Component objects
 * Basic collision detection
 * Game-loop based keyboard, mouse, and touch input handling
-* High level API for drawing to a canvas context.
+* High level API for drawing to a canvas context
-* Various utility components, such as buttons, faders, and translators.
+* Various utility components, such as buttons, faders, and translators